 - Track any telephone or online correspondence between you and our developer support engineers

-- View the Service Health Dashboard for each AWS region
+- View the Service Health Dashboard for each Amazon Web Services region

 - Jump to other handy resources like the Discussion Forums and the Product FAQs

 From the Support Center, all Developer-level and higher Support customers can open a case online.
-Business and Enterprise-level customers can ask AWS to call at any convenient phone number or strike up a conversation with one of our engineers via chat.
+Business and Enterprise-level customers can ask Amazon Web Services to call at any convenient phone number or strike up a conversation with one of our engineers via chat.
 Enterprise-level customers also have direct access to their dedicated Technical Account Manager.

 Support for Health Checks

-Health Checks monitor the health and status of AWS services, and the status of these checks is displayed in the AWS Management Console.
+Health Checks monitor the health and status of Amazon Web Services services, and the status of these checks is displayed in the Amazon Web Services Management Console.
 When a check does not pass, customers have the option to open a high-priority ticket with Technical Support for assistance.
 Health Checks are currently available for Amazon EC2 instances and Amazon EBS volumes.

 Case Severity and Response Times

 Our goal is to provide an appropriate level of urgency to each case based on the impact to your business or application.
 Opening cases with the appropriate level of severity will help us get you in touch with the right Support professionals within the target response times.

 Critical: Your business is at risk.
 Critical functions of your application are unavailable.